oneapi-src/oneCCL/README.md

-The purpose of the RFC process is to communicate the intent to make library-wide changes, get the feedback prior to the actual implementation, increase the transparency on why and how the decisions are made, and improve the alignment between different teams involved in oneDNN development.
+The purpose of the RFC process is to communicate the intent to make library-wide changes, get the feedback prior to the actual implementation, increase the transparency on why and how the decisions are made, and improve the alignment between different teams involved in oneCCL development.

 This branch contains design documents (RFCs) that are approved for implementation in oneCCL.